jyoti9705/javabeginners/primitiveDataTypes/primitiveDataType/README.md

-1. We cannot store long value to int i.e large values cannot be stored into smaller onces , however vice versa can be done
+1. We cannot store long value to int i.e. large values cannot be stored into smaller ones , however vice versa can be done
 2. If we still want to do it , we can do explicit cast by doing i = (int)l
 3. We cannot assign double to float, lossy conversion
 4. We cannot assign float value to integer